 3) courage to face life's unpredictability and relationship challenges with a sense of inner safety, stability, and support.

 As a teacher, I combine over a decade of experiential psyche-body education with the wisdom unearthed in my own journey, which includes healing from childhood trauma (including sexual abuse and PTSD) and from the stress of modern adult life.
 I know - from experience - that we evolve beyond limiting patterns by strengthening our relationship with the resilient powers of our own psyche, body, and soul.
 I am here to support you in that transformation, as you take ownership of your inherent beauty and the rewards of alchemizing your pain into personal power that will ripple out to uplift your own communities.

-Here's an excerpt from a recent psyche training on self-honesty
+Here's an excerpt from a recent Self-Study Session on building inner resources

 Who I Am (Personally)